wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 * The procedure for custom certificates, especially for Let's Encrypt certificates, has been simplified.
 See :ref:`https_certificate`.
 * People using the ``xivo-aastra-2.6.0.2019`` will have to upgrade to version 1.9.2 or later
-* ``xivo-provisioning`` now uses YAML configuration.
-The defaults can be overridden in the :file:`/etc/xivo-provd/conf.d/` directory.
+* ``wazo-provd`` now uses YAML configuration.
+The defaults can be overridden in the :file:`/etc/wazo-provd/conf.d/` directory.
 See :ref:`configuration-files`.
 * The provisioning option :ref:`dhcp-integration` is now enabled by default.
 There is no REST API to disable this feature.
 * Call pickups that have been created using the REST API or ``wazo-admin-ui`` have the interceptors